Most of our cases are Pedestrian Accident Cases – and we can help

-A pedestrian accident is the type of accident where a person who is on foot is hit by a motor vehicle on a street, sidewalk, parking lot or other public space.
-In Ontario, a pedestrian in considered someone that is walking, skate boarding, a person in a wheelchair, jogging, roller blading ect.
 The Ministry of Transportation has reported that pedestrians in Ontario are commonly hit by distracted drivers or using cell-phones, drunk drivers, buses, delivery vehicles trucks, and taxis who fail to drive within posted speed limits, fail to obey stop signs, fail to yield the right of way to pedestrians, or fail to obey other common traffic laws.
-Every day in Ontario many innocent pedestrians are hurt or killed due to the negligence of careless drivers and, often times, a child or an elderly person is the victim.
-The consequences of being hit by a car can be highly tragic.
+Every day in Ontario many innocent pedestrians of all ages are hurt or killed due to the negligence of careless drivers and, often times, a child or an elderly person is the victim.
+The consequences of being hit by a car as a pedestrian can be highly tragic.

-Over the past 15 years, Matt Lalande has represented hundred of victims that have been hit by cars while walking, running and even in wheelchairs…and does so with kindness, skill and expertise.
-If you or a loved one have been injured by a motor vehicle or hit by a car while trying to cross the street, in a parking lot or anywhere where pedestrians and cars come in close proximity to each other, contact us 24/7 at 905-333-8888 or by speaking with our live chat operator who will help you set up an appointment.
+Since 2003, Matt Lalande has represented hundred of victims that have been hit by cars while walking, running and even in wheelchairs with skill and expertise.
+If you or a loved one have been injured by a motor vehicle or hit by a car while trying to cross the street, in a parking lot or anywhere where pedestrians and cars come in close proximity to each other, contact our Hamilton pedestrian accident lawyers 24/7 by filing in a contact form, by calling us at 905-333-8888 or by speaking with our live chat operator who will help you set up an appointment.

 Statistics Canada has reported that in Ontario: